 High-purine foods can trigger gout flares.
-Since uric acid is formed from the breakdown of purines, reducing purine content in the diet can help to lower uric acid levels.
-It is strongly encouraged to avoid:
+Since uric acid is formed from the breakdown of purines, reducing purine content in the diet can help to lower the risk of flares.
+We encourage gout sufferers to to avoid regular or excessive consumption of the following:

-- · Beer and grain liquors - Red meat, lamb and pork - Organ meats, such as liver, kidneys and sweetbreads - Seafood, especially shellfish, like shrimp, lobster, mussels, anchovies and sardines
+- Beer and grain liquors

+- Red meat, lamb and pork

+- Organ meats, such as liver and kidneys

+- Seafood, especially shellfish, like shrimp, lobster, mussels, anchovies and sardines